voidshard/wysteria/README.md

     - add alerts for certain events or server statuses
     - allow temporary rerouting of client requests
 - implement system for deterministic ids
+- check if ffjson using the Marshalable interface is slowing it down - suspect it might be after reading the docs a bit more